evert/evert.github.com/_posts/2020/2020-11-12-http-2-push-is-dead.md

 One of the hot features that came with HTTP/2 was PUSH frames.
-The main idea is that if the server can predict what requests a client might want to make, the server can preemptively send request/response pairs to the client and warm it's cache.
+The main idea is that if the server can predict what requests a client might want to make, the server can preemptively send request/response pairs to the client and warm its cache.

 This is a feature I've been very interested in for a long time.
 I feel that it